State's coronavirus death toll of residents passes 14,000 with rise of 107

 The mortality rate compares positive cases against deaths.

-The state's rate increased to 2.0 percent for all deaths and cases, including nonresidents, compared with 2.9 percent in the United States and 3.0 percent worldwide, which neared 993,000 deaths and neared 32.8 million cases Friday, according to Worldometers.info.
+The state's rate increased to 2.0 percent for all deaths and cases, including nonresidents, compared with 2.9 percent in the United States and 3.0 percent worldwide, which passed 998,000 deaths and passed 33.0 million cases Saturday, according to Worldometers.info.

 Age breakdown

-Four deaths are among youths 14 and under: a 6-year-old from Hillsborough, a 9-year-year old from Putnam and two 11-year-olds, a boy in Miami-Dade and a girl in Broward.
-This class did not change.
+Five deaths are among youths 14 and under, including the newly reported death of a 12-year-girl from Duval, as well as a 6-year-old from Hillsborough, a 9-year-year old from Putnam and two 11-year-olds, a boy in Miami-Dade and a girl in Broward.

 Four other juveniles are among the 33 deaths in the 15-24 class, including a 16-year-old girl in Miami-Dade, a 16-year-old girl in Lee, a 17-year-old boy in Pasco and a 17-year-old boy in Manatee.
 This class didn't have any additions.
-The class rose by 2 with the deaths of the two women in South Florida.
+The class did not rise.

-Ninety-three people from 25 to 34 also have died from the virus, which went up by 2, including the 25-year-old man in Miami-Dade.
+Ninety-four people from 25 to 34 also have died from the virus, which went up by 3.

 Ninety-three percent of the fatalities are 55 and older and 61 percent are 75 and older.
 A smaller percentage of older people have tested positive – 28 percent age 55 and older and 7 percent 75 and older.